jaragont/orchestration-workshop/_pages/6-asyncio-sqlalchemy.md

 > ##### Test Your Understanding
 >
-> With the current implementation of the `/api/customers`, what is the memory footprint?
+> Take a look at the request handler for `/api/customers`, what is the memory footprint?
 {: .block-tip }

 Feel free to stop here and play around with the service: